Getting Started with Limnoria/Supybot

 <supybot> Admin, Channel, ChannelLogger, Config, Misc, Network, Owner, Plugin, User, and Utilities

 Replacing ‘supybot’ with the actual name you picked for your bot, of course.
-Your bot should reply with a list of the plugins it currently has loaded.
 At least Admin, Channel, Config, Misc, Owner, and User should be there; if you used supybot-wizard to create your configuration file you may have many more plugins loaded.
-The list command can also be used to list the commands in a given plugin:
+The list command can then be used to list the commands in a given plugin:

 <user> supybot: list Misc